xdbfoundation/DigitalBits/docs/software/security-protocol-release-notes.md

 ## v0.6.1c (not widely released - 2017-04-08)

-* `Ledger` - security - merge account could be called on an account already merged in the same ledger, causing the Lumens balance of the doubly merged account to be credited multiple times into the destination account
+* `Ledger` - security - merge account could be called on an account already merged in the same ledger, causing the DigitalBits balance of the doubly merged account to be credited multiple times into the destination account
     * exploited: yes
-        * rogue transactions caused new Lumens to be created, not accounted for in total coins
+        * rogue transactions caused new DigitalBits to be created, not accounted for in total coins
     * mitigation:
         * another minimal code fix scoped to merge account was implemented to stop the updated pattern of transactions exploiting the bug while working on complete fix
         * additional monitoring of network activity